-"Significant growth from Property Development and Services will be generated from new projects in new markets."
 In our new Property Development and Services business area, major steps have already been taken to launch the ESI concept in new markets.
-There is currently an exciting pipeline of new potential projects.
+We currently are working on an exciting pipeline of new potential projects.
 Some of them are in the existing Angolan market, but most of them are in new geographic markets.
 We count more than half a dozen projects in as many markets, some of which are being worked on in cooperation with our engineering partner Proger.
 This is a strong partnership which offers potential customers comprehensive and competitive services and solutions.

-The existing portfolio of property assets, both leased and owned properties, is going according to plan and with existing contracts.
+The existing portfolio of property assets, both leased and owned properties, is progressing according to plan and with existing contracts.
 However, the currency situation and the rental market in Angola has been less favourable in 2017, mainly for the housing segment.
-The portfolio contains some properties that lost tenants in 2017 and the sale of properties in the beginning of the year explains decreased revenues.
-But then again, new tenants have signed leases and moved into the recently completed C-view property located in the Talatona district of Luanda.
+The portfolio contains some properties that lost tenants in 2017 and along with the sale of properties in the beginning of the year, this explains the decreased revenues.
+But then again, new tenants are signing contracts throughout the property portfolio and lease contracts have been signed for the recently completed C-view property located in the Talatona district of Luanda.
 Negotiations are also being held on additional new rentals in the C-view property in significant volumes.

-Even if new leases have been slow in Luanda during the year, growth for Property Development and Services will mainly occur in new markets.
-The acquisition of ESI Group thus has a greater value for Crown Energy than the existing portfolio which, when acquired, was valued with existing contracts and business.
+Growth for Property Development and Services will mainly occur in new markets.
+The upside of the acquisition of ESI Group thus has a greater value for Crown Energy than the existing portfolio which, when acquired, was valued on existing contracts and businesses.
 Crown Energy now owns the entire ESI concept, with its know-how, rights and key personnel - all essential components for the expansion into new markets that is at hand.
 Of course, with that said, new rentals in the existing portfolio are also important, especially since the business is firmly established in Angola with its organisation and a strong history as a good reputable landlord.
 With an improved situation in the oil industry, we will no doubt also see an upturn in that market.